ccb-hms/cachehttp/README.md

           })
 ```

-The server's algorithm would be as follows:
+The server then works as follows:

 If a URL of the form `http://192.168.0.1:<PORT>/cdc/foo/bar.html` is requested, it will

-- check if first part (`cdc`) matches an existing key (otherwise error)
+- check if first part (`cdc`) matches an existing key (otherwise return an error page)

-- call `fun("foo/bar.html")` to determine if the file should be cached
+- call corresponding `fun("foo/bar.html")` to determine if the file
-  (the default, if `fun = NULL`, is `TRUE`).
-This is to ensure we can
+  should be cached (the default, if `fun = NULL`, is `TRUE`).
+This is
-  skip special URLs which are doing searches or something
-  similar.
+  to ensure we can skip special URLs such as ones that have query
+  parameters.
 Otherwise go to the non-caching branch.

-- If caching, use `BiocFileCache()` to cache `<value>/foo/bar.html`, and serve the downloaded file
+- If caching, use `BiocFileCache()` to cache `<value>/foo/bar.html`,
+  and serve the downloaded file.

 - If not caching, either redirect (this seems to have some issues with
   `download.file()` which need to be investigated further) or download
-  the file in a temporary location and serve.
+  the result in a temporary location and serve.

 ## Install